aristath/bootstrap-admin/readme.txt

 == Changelog ==

 = 1.0 =
+* CAUTION: ONLY UPDATE TO 1.0 IF YOU ARE USING WORDPRESS 3.5 AND ABOVE
 * Bugfixes
 * Compatibility with WordPress 3.5
 * Moved icons from jquery to css implementation